Snake oil: Modern implications

 False health products described by medical experts as "snake oil" continue to be marketed during the 21st century, including herbal medicines, dietary supplements, products such as Tibetan singing bowls (when used for healing) and treatments such as vaginal steaming.
-The company Goop has been accused of "selling snake oil" in some of its health products and recommendations.
+Companies such as Goop have been accused of selling snake oil in some of their health products and recommendations.

+Neuriva, claimed as a "brain-enhancement" supplement, has been called "snake oil" by a professor at Ohio State University, due to a lack of research into efficacy, as well as no FDA backing.
+A 2021 Neuriva celebrity marketing campaign featured Mayim Bialik.
+A 2022 Neuriva celebrity marketing campaign featured Alton Brown.
+In 2023, the makers of Neuriva settled a lawsuit that bars them from claiming its benefits are backed by science.

 During the COVID-19 pandemic, the Xinhua News Agency claimed that the herbal product Shuanghuanglian can prevent or treat infections from coronaviruses, stimulating sales across the United States, Russia, and China.
 However, the clinical studies on its effectiveness have been inconclusive.
 Su et al. published a report that the herbal substance has been shown in vitro to be cytotoxic "against a clinical isolate of SARS-CoV-2".
 However, another government media outlet, People’s Daily, published a contrasting report urging citizens not to purchase the herbal remedy as it had not been recommended for coronavirus antiviral treatment and treatment measures had not passed clinical trials.